- Identify personal views and meaning of families.

 Honoring Diversity in Families

-Some very important learning in the first three years of life relates to culture.
-For example, infants and toddlers learn new words, ways of interacting with others, how to communicate, and how to play — all things influenced by culture.
+During the school-age years, children learn a great deal about their backgrounds, heritage and culture.
+Many of their behaviors are also influenced by culture: the age at which they can stay home alone, the nature of hanging out with friends, and their interactions with adults.
 Culture refers to the shared experiences and history of different groups of people.
 Cultural differences may include differences in views of family and community, expectations of children, roles of parents, and value placed on education.

-Culture is a significant factor in the ways families raise their children and how you, as a caregiver, provide care for infants and toddlers.
-Examine your own cultural experiences and consider how these experiences affect your practice with infants, toddlers and families.
-Each caregiver brings specific values, beliefs and assumptions about child rearing and development to their work.
-In almost every type child-care routine you perform, your values about it were shaped by your childhood and training.
-As you work with infants, toddlers and families, it is important to recognize your values and beliefs and the ways in which they are communicated.
-For example, a parent might expect a toddler to begin using a spoon and fork around age 3 when you might expect this behavior around 20 months.
+Culture is a significant factor in the ways families raise their children and how you interact with school-age children.
+Examine your own cultural experiences and consider how these experiences affect your practice with school-age children and families.
+Each individual brings specific values, beliefs and assumptions about child rearing and development to their work.
+In almost every type of routine you perform, your values about it were shaped by your childhood and training.
+As you work with school-age children and families, it is important to recognize your values and beliefs and the ways in which they are communicated.

-Sometimes, you might feel unsure about how to care for an infant or toddler or how to engage families who have very different experiences and cultures, including those who speak an unfamiliar language or who have unfamiliar religious customs.
-You can acknowledge differences and demonstrate an interest in the family in an effort to build relationships and learn ways to provide support to infants and toddlers in your care.
-For example, you can learn how and when families feed their infants, which is influenced by culture and affects development.
-When differences are viewed through the lens of culture, respectful conversations can lead to agreement in how these practices will be supported in a group early care and learning environment.
+Sometimes, you might feel unsure about how to support a school-age child or how to engage families who have very different experiences and cultures, including those who speak an unfamiliar language or who have unfamiliar religious customs.
+You can acknowledge differences and demonstrate an interest in the family in an effort to build relationships and learn ways to provide support to the school-age child.
+For example, you can learn how and when families share meals, which is influenced by culture and affects development.
+When differences are viewed through the lens of culture, respectful conversations can lead to agreement in how these practices will be supported in a school-age program.

-Early care and learning settings provide an environment in which adults and children can learn about and honor differences in values, beliefs and perceptions.
-Learning one’s culture occurs primarily within the family, however, in early care and learning environments infants and toddlers also learn about culture and experience relationships that influence their sense of who they are and who they will become.
+School-age programs provide an environment in which adults and children can learn about and honor differences in values, beliefs and perceptions.
+School-age children are old enough to recognize differences and to have curiosity about others.
+Learning one’s culture occurs primarily within the family, however, in school-age programs children also learn about culture and experience relationships that influence their sense of who they are and who they will become.

 To help children develop this sense of who they are and who they will become, you must honor and celebrate the diversity of families.
 Diversity exists on a variety of dimensions: